How Solar Helps Housebuilders Meet EPC Targets

 House with solar and EPC rating chart

 The UK housing market has never been more focused on energy efficiency.
-Buyers want homes that offer energy independence and lower running costs.
-Lenders offer better mortgage rates for them.
-Planning authorities are increasingly baking higher EPC targets into local policy, and a minimum EPC C rating is widely expected to become mandatory across all housing.
+Buyers increasingly want homes with lower running costs and greater energy independence.
+Lenders offer better mortgage rates for energy-efficient properties.

 What Are EPC Ratings and SAP Scores?

 Rooftop solar and battery storage systems generate clean electricity directly on site, significantly reducing the amount of energy a home needs to draw from the grid.
-This is because energy drawn from the grid has an associated carbon cost, currently around 0.16kg of CO₂ emitted per kilowatt-hour (kWh).
-In contrast, solar energy produces no carbon emissions.
+Electricity drawn from the grid has an associated carbon intensity – currently around 0.16 kg of CO₂ per kWh in SAP calculations.
+By contrast, solar electricity generates zero direct carbon emissions.

 Therefore, the more energy provided by solar, the lower the home’s carbon footprint and the better its overall SAP score and EPC rating.

-Even a modest solar array can lift a home’s SAP score by several points.
-For many developments, this can be the difference between a C and a B rating.
+For many developments, even a modest solar array can lift a home’s SAP score by several points.
+For many developments, this can be the difference between EPC C and EPC B.

-Battery storage now contributes directly to SAP ratings, enhancing a home’s energy performance.
+Battery storage now contributes directly to SAP ratings.
 By storing surplus energy, batteries help homes rely more on renewable energy, which boosts their overall energy efficiency and reduces their carbon footprint.

 Batteries store excess solar energy generated during the day for use in the evening, when demand and electricity costs peak.
-This increases the proportion of solar energy a home can draw from on-site, improving the home’s energy efficiency and reducing reliance on imported energy.
+This increases the share of renewable energy used within the home, which improves energy efficiency modelling and reduces reliance on grid electricity.
+As a result, solar and battery storage systems can help developers meet EPC targets more effectively.

 As energy modelling evolves and grid flexibility becomes more valuable, battery storage plays an increasingly important role in how energy performance is assessed, providing homeowners with lower bills, better resilience, and higher appeal for energy-conscious buyers.